fsantanna/go-ipfs/IPPS.md

 Although we believe the proposed/desired API is powerful and generic for many [applications](#examples), the proposed [implementation](#implementation) is naive and does not scale.
-Therefore, the main question with this exercise is:
+Therefore, the goal with this exercise is to question its feasibility:

-> Is it possible to support a scalable `ipfs sub` and `ipfs pub` API?
+> Is it possible to provide a scalable `ipfs sub` and `ipfs pub` API for end
+> users?

 ## Examples